tonyliang19/tonyliang19.github.io/README.md

 - [ ] Add this to Git Bash for using more sdk, package manager of linux env in Windows [here](https://stackoverflow.com/questions/32712133/package-management-in-git-for-windows-git-bash)
 - [ ] Add this to bash for checking if command is available [here](https://stackoverflow.com/questions/592620/how-can-i-check-if-a-program-exists-from-a-bash-script)
 - [ ] Add this to bash for auto expanding path and complete for ENV variables [here](https://askubuntu.com/questions/41891/bash-auto-complete-for-environment-variables)
+	- this is another link related to it, [here](https://askubuntu.com/questions/70750/how-to-get-bash-to-stop-escaping-during-tab-completion)
+- [ ] Add this to Git for cleaning up caches from repositorys with git, need to add explanation though.
+See [here](https://stackoverflow.com/questions/1183769/git-status-takes-a-long-time-to-complete)

 Possible syntax to use